-I’m a writer, editor, and mountain bike racer (see: #projectfullenduro).
-I’m also the features editor at BICYCLING Magazine.
+I’m a writer, editor, and mountain bike racer.
+I’m also the features editor at BICYCLING Magazine and Runners World.

 In a past life, I worked in finance.
-I was pretty good at it—by 26, I was one of my firm’s youngest vice presidents.
-But I didn’t feel passionate about what I was doing.
-So after about five years, I quit my job to be a ski bum in New Zealand and Colorado, just to see what it was like to do what you love every day.
+By 26, I was one of my firm’s youngest vice presidents.
+But that path never quite felt right.
+So after about five years, I quit my job to be a ski bum in New Zealand and Colorado.
+It was an experiment: What would it be like to do something I loved every day?

-Cycling was another passion of mine, so I eventually chased the stoke all the way to a marketing job in the bike industry.
-But what I really always wanted to do was be a journalist.
-So when I turned 30, I went all in and started freelancing full-time.
+I eventually ended up in a marketing job in the bike industry.
+But I always wanted to be a journalist.
+So I started freelancing full-time.
 I wrote for publications including Outside, Condé Nast Traveler, BIKE, and Slowtwitch.
-While I was spending a summer mountain biking and writing in Chamonix, France, I landed a job at BICYCLING as the magazine’s gear editor.
-Now I write and edit stories of all kinds: long-form narratives, big packages, interviews, and service pages.
-I also plan the print lineup, and am proud to be part of the amazing team that helped BICYCLING earn two National Magazine Award nominations in 2017, including a nomination for General Excellence in the special interests category.
+While I was spending a summer mountain biking in Chamonix, France, I landed a job at BICYCLING as the gear editor.
+Now I write and edit features of all kinds: long-form narratives, big service packages, interviews, and more.
+I’m proud to be part of the hardworking team that helped BICYCLING earn two 2017 National Magazine Award nominations.

 I think I have just about the best job in the world, and I never take it for granted.
-Whether it’s an edit or my own piece, a big story or a short sidebar, I never phone it in.
+Whether it’s a big story or a short sidebar, I try to do great work, and never phone it in.

-If that sounds good to you, maybe we should work together.
+If that sounds good to you, maybe we should make something cool together.